Splendor-Protocol/splendor-blockchain-v4/fixes/README.md

 This fix is **only needed for validators/RPC nodes deployed before August 17, 2025**.

-If you deployed your validator after August 17, 2025, the PM2 fix is already included and you don't need this.
+If you deployed your validator/RPC after August 17, 2025, the PM2 fix is already included and you don't need this.

 ## What This Fixes